ZabatorXXX/ComWin-Server/OnPrem-VMs.md

 ![image](https://user-images.githubusercontent.com/42642927/227279012-8c568d1c-f513-4ee4-8483-1eeb1d72ac1e.png)

 It will direct you to system properties.
 Here we press “Change” type in each name.
-The server names given to VM is Win-DC = Win DC, Win-2x-DC and Win-DCC.
+The server names given to the VMs is Win-DC, Win-2x-DC and Win-DCC.
 Example on Desktop Experience:
 ![image](https://user-images.githubusercontent.com/42642927/227279375-9ca0efdf-e9b7-4cd4-8882-ac02f88e03e9.png)

 On Windows Datacenter Core the following has to be done to change server name.

 On line "Enter number to select an option:" we type number 2, two for "Computer name:".
-Type WIN-DCC and enter and Y for restart now.
+Type Win-DCC and enter and Y for restart now.
 ![image](https://user-images.githubusercontent.com/42642927/227312271-f55ccc37-0c5c-4454-a6f5-fc546bb9b965.png)

 On Windows Datacenter Core the following has to be done to change server name.
 After restarting it should look something like: